 \section{Abstract}

 Local Polynomial Regression (LPR) and Moving Least Squares (MLS) are closely related nonparametric estimation methods, developed independently in statistics and approximation theory.
-While statistical LPR analysis focuses on overcoming sampling noise under probabilistic assumptions, the deterministic MLS theory studies smoothness properties and convergence rates with respect to the \textit{fill-distance} (a resolution parameter).
+While statistical LPR analysis focuses on overcoming sampling noise under probabilistic assumptions, the deterministic MLS theory studies smoothness properties and convergence rates with respect to the \textit{fill distance} (a resolution parameter).
 Despite this similarity, the deterministic assumptions underlying MLS fail to hold under random sampling.
-We begin by quantifying the probabilistic behavior of the fill-distance $h_n$ and \textit{separation} $\delta_n$ of an i.i.d. random sample.
-That is, for a distribution satisfying a mild regularity condition, $h_n\propto n^{-1/d}\log^{1/d} (n)$ and $\delta_n \propto n^{-2/d}$.
-We then prove that, for MLS of degree $k\!-\!1$, the approximation error associated with a differential operator $Q$ of order $|m|\le k-1$ decays as $h_n^{\,k-|m|}$ up to logarithmic factors, establishing stochastic analogues of the classical MLS estimates.
-Additionally, We show that the MLS approximant is smooth with high probability.
-Finally, we apply the stochastic MLS theory to manifold estimation.
-Assuming that the sampled Manifold is $k$-times smooth, we show that the Hausdorff distance between the true manifold and its MLS reconstruction decays as $h_n^k$, extending the deterministic Manifold-MLS guarantees to random samples.
+We begin by quantifying the probabilistic behavior of the fill distance $h_n$ and \textit{separation} $\delta_n$ of an i.i.d. random sample.
+That is, for a distribution satisfying a mild regularity condition, $h_n\propto n^{-1/d}\log^{1/d} (n)$ and $\delta_n \propto n^{-2/d}$ in probability.
+We then prove that, for MLS of degree $k\!-\!1$, the approximation error associated with a differential operator $Q$ of order $m\le k-1$ decays as $h_n^{\,k-m}$, establishing stochastic analogues of the classical MLS estimates.
+Additionally, we show that the MLS approximant is locally smooth with high probability.
 This work provides the first unified stochastic analysis of MLS, demonstrating that---despite the failure of deterministic sampling assumptions---the classical convergence and smoothness properties persist under natural probabilistic models.